Proteusiq/saa/README.md

 connect_format = "{0} {1} {2}"
 ```

-Given the implementations of Numbers converter, will include 11-19 even though we could deduced them as 20-50s.
+Given the implementations of Numbers converter, will include 11-19 even though we could deduced them as in 20-50s.
 The numbers are as following:

 ```python
 numbers = {